Late Ordovician mass extinction: Glaciation and cooling

 The cause of the glaciation is heavily debated.
 The late Ordovician glaciation was preceded by a fall in atmospheric carbon dioxide (from 7,000 ppm to 4,400 ppm).
 Atmospheric and oceanic CO_{2} levels may have fluctuated with the growth and decay of Gondwanan glaciation.
-The appearance and development of terrestrial plants and microphytoplankton, which consumed atmospheric carbon dioxide, may have diminished the greenhouse effect and promoting the transition of the climatic system to the glacial mode.
+The appearance and development of terrestrial plants and microphytoplankton, which consumed atmospheric carbon dioxide, may have diminished the greenhouse effect and promoted the transition of the climatic system to the glacial mode.
 Heavy silicate weathering of the uplifting Appalachians and Caledonides occurred during the Late Ordovician, which sequestered CO_{2}.
 In the Hirnantian stage the volcanism diminished, and the continued weathering caused a significant and rapid draw down of CO_{2} coincident with the rapid and short ice age.
 As Earth cooled and sea levels dropped, highly weatherable carbonate platforms became exposed above water, enkindling a positive feedback loop of inorganic carbon sequestration.
 A hypothetical large igneous province emplaced during the Katian whose existence is unproven has been speculated to have been the sink that absorbed carbon dioxide and precipitated Hirnantian cooling.
 Alternatively, volcanic activity may have caused the cooling by supplying sulphur aerosols to the atmosphere and generating severe volcanic winters that triggered a runaway ice-albedo positive feedback loop.
 In addition, volcanic fertilisation of the oceans with phosphorus may have increased populations of photosynthetic algae and enhanced biological sequestration of carbon dioxide from the atmosphere.
 Increased burial of organic carbon is another method of drawing down carbon dioxide from the air that may have played a role in the Late Ordovician.
 Other studies point to an asteroid strike and impact winter as the culprit for the glaciation.
 True polar wander and the associated rapid palaeogeographic changes have also been proposed as a cause.
 Other studies have even suggested that shading of the sun's rays by a temporary planetary ring formed from the partial breakup of a large meteor in the atmosphere may have caused the glaciation, which would also link it to the Ordovician meteor event.